mobilejazz/Eixample/readme.md

 # Eixample

 Pronounced ey-sham-pla, the Catalan word for extension.
-The Eixample is district in Barcelona characterized by it's strict grid system of long straight streets and wide avenues.
+The Eixample is a district in Barcelona characterized by it's strict grid system of long straight streets and wide avenues.

 This CSS flexbox grid is made with love in Barcelona by Mobile Jazz.